anakic/querystorm-docs/docs/Introduction.md

 ## IDE and Runtime

 QueryStorm consists of two parts: the **IDE** and the **Runtime**.

-These are two separate add-ins that function independently, though the QueryStorm installer installs them both together.
+These are two separate add-ins that function independently.
+The main QueryStorm installer installs both parts, but the runtime can also be installed separately via its own (smaller) installer.

 The IDE is used by data professionals and developers for data processing and for creating custom functions and workbook applications.
 The Runtime is used by business users for installing and using those custom solutions.

-The full version of QueryStorm includes the IDE and the Runtime.
-A separate, QueryStorm Runtime, installer and license are available for use by business users.